Category: Friendship

 Assembly

-• I glued the border layer to the card base and then centered the card face on top of these.
+• I glued the black border layer to the card base and added the card face on top.

 Final Thoughts: